rohit12crj/Study-Notes/Jenkins/notes.md

 - watch this video . its explained here .https://www.youtube.com/watch?v=NnkUGzaqqOc&t=18s --> DevSecOps Pipeline --> DevOps Shack

 ---
-✅ explain ci & cd with different pipelines & why to follow this approach ( wait for abhishek pipeline video )
-- ci pipeline worflow --> git repo checkout --> install dependencies ( packagelock.json file ) --> build the application --> SAST Scan Unit --> Docker Image Creation --> SCA Scan --> Push Docker Image to ECR Repo
-- cd pipeline workflow --> download ECR Images --> updates Task definition ( if any ) --> deploy Image to ECS Services ( Update Task definition if necessary ) --> DAST Scan
-- cd is seperate because if in ECS 2 task conatiners are required instead of 1 , then we should just modify the cd part ( Update task definition ) , no need to build the images .
-- ci pipeline should not run when task definition file is modified in the cd folder as it would create loop ( updating cd folder triggers ci pipleine which again triggers cd pipeline ) . use path ignore in ci pipeline to fix this
-- cd pipleine should only run when ci is completed successfully without errors

----

 ✅ Why build application before creating Docker image?
 - The application is built first to produce the final runnable artifact (such as a JAR, binary, or compiled bundle).
 The Docker image then packages this artifact along with the runtime environment.
 This keeps Docker images smaller, speeds up builds, enables security scans earlier, and separates application build from container packaging.
 Docker images should package artifacts, not compile source code